Passap Duomatic and Deco pattern musings

 In browsing through old photos I came across one of this swatch knit on the Passap eons ago, in a slightly textured unknown fiber, and a thin white one on a small cone with lost fiber markings.
 The find led me to attempt a similar knit using my 930.

-The console performs the separation, but to achieve the same result in Brother models, the manual color separation can be performed using Gimp without any other software.
+The console performs the separation, but to achieve the same result in Brother models, the manual color separation can be performed using Gimp in this instance.

-the thin white yarn simply refused to knit on the 930 without breaking.
+The thin white yarn simply refused to be knitted on the 930 without breaking.
 The problem can sometimes be solved by adding a second thread, which in this case, is a 3,000-yard monofilament serger thread, both are hard to see and slippery.

 The way the yarn is picked up and carried varies with the knitting machine models’ color changers.

-The yarn when using the Brother double bed color changer is picked up and swapped out in the ribber arm, while in Passap models, the colors are threaded into individual feeding eyelets which are swapped out in any sequence needed in the front lock.
+When using the Brother double bed color changer, it is picked up and swapped out in the ribber arm, while in Passap models, the colors are threaded into individual feeding eyelets which are swapped out in any sequence needed in the front lock.
 Some of the yarn-feeding issues in small or large cones can be solved by “putting a sock” on the cones, no matter their size.
 The manufacturer sometimes supplies the latter, but DIY versions can be segments of pantyhose, foam sleeves used to protect some of the exotic fruits in supermarkets, covers for flowers until they are used in arrangements, and at times simply a plastic bag.

 My arrangement, with the threads on top of the machine table, and fed through the same side of the yarn mast.
 The first preselection row is from right to left